 Insurance and claims: We self-insure, in part, for losses relating to workers' compensation, auto liability, general liability, cargo, and property damage claims, along with employees' health insurance with varying risk retention levels.
 We are responsible for the first \$1.0 million on each auto liability claim.
 We are also responsible for the first \$750,000 on each workers' compensation claim.
 We maintain insurance coverage for per-incident and total losses in excess of these risk retention levels in amounts we consider adequate based upon historical experience and our ongoing review.
 We reserve currently for the estimated cost of the uninsured portion of pending claims, including legal costs.
 These reserves are periodically evaluated and adjusted based on our evaluation of the nature and severity of outstanding individual claims and an estimate of future claims development based on historical development.
-Under agreements with our insurance carriers and regulatory authorities, we have \$14.6 million in standby letters of credit to guarantee settlement of claims.
+Under agreements with our insurance carriers and regulatory authorities, we have \$15.7 million in standby letters of credit to guarantee settlement of claims.

-Revenue recognition: We account for our revenue in accordance with Financial Accounting Standards Board, or FASB, Accounting Standards Codification, or ASC 606, Revenue from Contracts with Customers, which we adopted on January 1, 2018 using the modified retrospective method.
-The new revenue standard requires us to recognize revenue and related expenses within each of our four reporting segments over time, compared with our former policy in which we recorded revenue and related expenses on the date shipment of freight was completed.
+Revenue recognition: We account for our revenue in accordance with FASB ASC 606, Revenue from Contracts with Customers, which we adopted on January 1, 2018 using the modified retrospective method.
+The current revenue standard requires us to recognize revenue and related expenses within each of our four reporting segments over time, compared with our former policy in which we recorded revenue and related expenses on the date shipment of freight was completed.

 We account for revenue of our Intermodal and Brokerage segments and revenue on freight transported by independent contractors within our Truckload and Dedicated segments on a gross basis because we are the principal service provider controlling the promised service before it is transferred to each customer.
 We are primarily responsible for fulfilling the promise to provide each specified service to each customer.
 We bear the primary risk of loss in the event of cargo claims by our customers.
 We also have complete control and discretion in establishing the price for each specified service.
 Accordingly, all such revenue billed to customers is classified as operating revenue and all corresponding payments to carriers for transportation services we arrange in connection with brokerage and intermodal activities and to independent contractor providers of revenue equipment are classified as purchased transportation expense within our consolidated statements of operations.
-See Note 3 for more information.
+See Note 18 for more information.

-Our largest customer, Walmart, accounted for 15% of our revenue in 2018 and 12% of our trade receivables as of December 31, 2018, 19% of our revenue in 2017 and 15% of our trade receivables as of December 31, 2017 and 17% of our revenue in 2016.
-Our second largest customer, The Coca-Cola Company, accounted for 13% of our revenue in 2018 and 7% of our trade receivables as of December 31, 2018.
-During each of 2018, 2017 and 2016, approximately 99% of our revenue was generated within the United States.
+Our largest customer, Walmart, accounted for 17% of our revenue in 2019 and 21% of our trade receivables as of December 31, 2019, 15% of our revenue in 2018 and 12% of our trade receivables as of December 31, 2018, and 19% of our revenue in 2017.
+Our second largest customer, The Coca-Cola Company, accounted for 14% of our revenue in 2019 and 9% of our trade receivables as of December 31, 2019, and 13% of our revenue in 2018 and 7% of our trade receivables as of December 31, 2018.
+During each of 2019, 2018 and 2017, approximately 99% of our revenue was generated within the United States.